bentomhall/nih-system/spells/SpellsA-G.md

 A creature killed by this spell becomes a frozen statue until it thaws.

-**_Overcast._** When you cast this spell using a spell slot of 6th level or higher, the damage increases by 1d8 for each slot level above 5th.
+**_Overcast._** When you cast this spell using more than 12 AET, the damage increases by 1d8 for every 2 additional AET spent.

 ##### Confusion